Samuel Chukwueze scores brace vs Man City after AFCON call-up

 - The 26-year-old has been in impressive form for the Cottagers in their last three matches, providing three assists

-Nigeria international Samuel Chukwueze scored a brace for Fulham in their dramatic 5–4 loss to Manchester City in a Premier League thriller at Craven Cottage on Tuesday night, December 2.
+Nigeria international Samuel Chukwueze scored a brace for Fulham in their dramatic 5–4 loss to Manchester City in an English Premier League thriller at Craven Cottage on Tuesday night, December 2.

 Super Eagles winger Alex Iwobi also found the net, but his effort was not enough to shock the former Premier League champions.